Newsman/WP-Plugin-NewsmanApp/configuration-en.md

 - **WPForms** - reads from `wp_wpforms_entries` joined to `wp_wpforms_entry_fields`, scoped by the WPForms form post id. **WPForms Lite does not persist entries**; only WPForms Pro does.
 The settings row shows a notice when Lite is detected and the entries table is missing.

+- **Gravity Forms** - reads from `wp_gf_entry` joined to `wp_gf_entry_meta`, scoped by the Gravity Forms form id.
+Field values are keyed by the field id (or the dotted sub-input id for compound fields like Name and Address, e.g. `1.3` for the First Name sub-input).
+Trashed forms are kept in the dropdown with a `[Trash]` suffix.

 ### Priority chain

-`subscriber.list` consults exports in this order: **Elementor → Contact Form 7 → WPForms → WooCommerce → WordPress**.
+`subscriber.list` consults exports in this order: **Elementor → Contact Form 7 → WPForms → Gravity Forms → WooCommerce → WordPress**.
 The first eligible source wins; later ones are ignored.

 If you enable more than one form export at once and select a Source Form for each, the Newsman settings page shows a red admin notice listing the conflicting sources — without this notice a misconfiguration would silently produce a result from the wrong source.
 Disable all but one.